 - You will need to have your dog’s vet records and vaccinations up to date.

 - You must complete a service dog application and submit it to your state’s licensing agency.

 Once you have all of these things in order, you will be able to register your Cane Corso as a service dog and enjoy all the benefits that come with it!

 So, there you have everything you need to know about registering your Cane Corso as a service dog.

 Cane Cane Corso bond with one person?

 One of the most common questions people ask about Cane Corsos is whether or not they bond with their owners.
-The answer to this question is yes, and Cane Corsos do bond with their owners.
+The answer to this question is yes, and Cane Corsos bonds with its owners.
 They are known for being very loyal and devoted to the people they love.

 This loyalty and devotion can greatly help many situations, including service work.
-If you are considering a Cane Corso as a service dog, rest assured that it will be devoted to you and your needs.
+If you consider a Cane Corso as a service dog, rest assured that it will be devoted to you and your needs.

 How to Make a Cane Corso a service dog for children?

 If you consider a Cane Corso a service dog for your child, you should keep a few things in mind.
 First, Cane Corsos are large dogs and may not be appropriate for tiny children.